 Over time, Emmerton and the organization’s trustees acquired and moved to the site five additional 17th, 18th and 19th century structures: The Retire Becket House (1655); The Hooper-Hathaway House (1682); Nathaniel Hawthorne’s Birthplace (c.
 1750); The Phippen House (c.
 1782); and The Counting House (c .
 1830).
 Today, The House of the Seven Gables’ campus constitutes its own national historic district on The National Register of Historic Places.

-In the last century, The House of the Seven Gables has continued to focus on our founder’s mission of education and preservation.
+In the last century, The House of the Seven Gables has continued to be a welcoming, thriving, historic site and community resource that engages people of all backgrounds in our inclusive American story.